Half of My Heart: Music and lyrics

 The lyrics of "Half of My Heart" are sung by both Mayer and Swift; Swift sings with Mayer in the chorus and in the song's bridge.
 The lyrics are about the duo, with half of their hearts saying they should continue to love each other, although the other half says they are not each other's true love, and cannot keep loving each other.

 Mayer "tweeted" about wanting to record the song with Swift in March 2009: "Waking up to this song idea that won't leave my head.
 3 days straight now.
 That means it's good enough to finish," he wrote.
 "It's called 'Half of My Heart' and I want to sing it with Taylor Swift.
 She would make a killer Stevie Nicks in contrast to my Tom Petty of a song."

-In an interview shown on television called John Mayer: On the Record with Fuse (which only aired on the Fuse channel), Mayer's interviewer asked why the singer chose Swift to duet with, since she was only 19 years old, and Mayer was 32.
+In an interview for the television special John Mayer: On the Record with Fuse (which aired only on Fuse), Mayer's interviewer asked why the singer chose Swift to duet with, since she was only 19 years old, and Mayer was 32.
 He responded by saying that he was not putting her on the album just to sell more copies for die-hard fans of Taylor Swift that might just get the album for that song.

 A new version of the song was made which does not feature Swift.
 It also features different instrumentation.
 An alternate edit of this version was set to the music video, and does feature Swift, although the video does not.
 This version was released as the "Pop Mix" on iTunes and Amazon.

 The black acoustic guitar Mayer uses in the official video is a Martin 000-ECHF Belezza Nera.